CryptoSmartNow/bitsave_zeta/README.md

 All interaction with the contract passes through the `onCrossChainCall` method.
-After gaining the Contract object using whatever tool e.g. ethersjs, You can name the Contract object as `Bitsave`, format example with ethersjs
+After gaining the Contract object using whatever tool e.g. ethersjs, You can name the Contract object as `Bitsave`, format example with ethersjs.
 ```js
 new ethers.Contract(
         bitsaveAddress,